Surgical Exposure of Teeth

 Where will my surgery be done?

-Depending on patient preference and the degree of impaction, surgical exposure of teeth can be done either under local anaesthetic (numbing injection), or general anaesthetic.
+Depending on patient preference and the degree of impaction as well as the location of impacted teeth, surgical exposure of teeth can be done either under local anaesthetic (numbing injection), or general anaesthetic.
 You can read more about these options by clicking the button below.